Hierarchical contagions in the interdependent financial network: Empirical analyses for European banking system

 Panel E and F in Table~\ref{Tb:Stress:Test} display the hierarchies of cascades for $\textit{Maxe}$ reconstructed network.
-It is found that the cascading hierarchies are exactly the same as the $\textit{Ha\l{}a}$ case.
-Even compared with the $\textit{Anan}$ case, the failure banks and the cascading hierarchies are roughly the same.
+It is found that the cascading hierarchies are similar with the other two cases.
 It's reasonable since banks' external assets holdings weight more and play a key role in cascading dynamics.
 However, the structure of cross-holding network is also important for some specific banks.
-For example, Helaba failed in the cases of $\textit{Ha\l{}a}$ and $\textit{Maxe}$, while not in the $\textit{Anan}$ case.
+For example, Helaba failed in the case of $\textit{Maxe}$, while not in the $\textit{Anan}$ and $\textit{Ha\l{}a}$ cases.
 Our results are consistent with \citet{FJ-Chen-Liu-Yao-2016-OperRes}, who find that the market liquidity effect has a greater potential than the network effect to cause systemic contagion.
+In addition, when $\beta=0.3$, the denser $\textit{Maxe}$ network leads to a weaker cascade effect than the other two networks do.
+This reflects that diversification plays a leading role when failure cost is lower.

+Cascading failures cause additional losses in the banking system.
+Table~\ref{Tb:Indirect:Loss} reports these indirect losses in each round under a stress test with failure threshold $\theta=0.973$ and failure cost coefficient $\beta=0.3$.
+The ratio of indirect loss over total loss is, respectively, 23.57\% (209963.14 million euros) for $\textit{Anan}$ network, 23.18\% (205459.07 million euros) for $\textit{Ha\l{}a}$ network, and 21.27\% (183996.64 million euros) for $\textit{Maxe}$ network. \cite{FJ-Greenwood-Landier-Thesmar-2015-JFinancEcon} propose an aggregate vulnerability measure, which calculates the percentage of aggregate bank equity that would be wiped out by deleveraging.
+This measure omits the direct losses, emphasizing only the spillover effect across the system.
+We translate this measure to our discontinuous setting.
+It measures the indirect equity losses wiped out by cascading failures.
+It is found that after the initial shock, bank equity is further wiped out by 15.57\% in $\textit{Anan}$, 15.24\% in $\textit{Ha\l{}a}$, and 13.65\% in $\textit{Maxe}$.
+The diversified interbank structure in $\textit{Maxe}$ network reduces the cascading losses as we see in Table~\ref{Tb:Stress:Test}.